The Sadies: Background

 The Sadies are collectively members of the group The Unintended, along with Greg Keelor of Blue Rodeo and Rick White of Eric's Trip/Elevator.
 They also make multiple contributions to Garth Hudson's 2010 album Garth Hudson Presents: A Canadian Celebration of The Band, by performing "The Shape I'm In", and also by backing Neil Young, for "This Wheel's On Fire", and Mary Margaret O'Hara, for "Out of the Blue".
 All performances on that album featured Hudson on keyboards.
-The Sadies have performed with other members of the Good Family intermittently over the years using the name "The Good Family", and in 2013 released the album The Good Family Album, as well as performing live under that name.
+The Sadies have performed with other members of the Good Brothers intermittently over the years using the name "The Good Family", and in 2013 released the album The Good Family Album, as well as performing live under that name.

 Among the band's last studio releases are Internal Sounds, released on 17 September 2013 through Outside Music; And the Conquering Sun, their 2014 collaboration with Gord Downie on Arts & Crafts Productions; and Northern Passages, released in February 2017 on Yep Roc Records.

 Dallas Good died unexpectedly on February 17, 2022, at the age of 48.
-The cause was a recently-detected heart condition.
+The cause was a recently detected heart condition.
 Colder Streams, the last Sadies album completed before his death, was released in July 2022, to critical acclaim.
-The album was the winner of the Juno Award for Adult Alternative Album of the Year at the Juno Awards of 2023.
+The album was the winner of the Juno Award for Adult Alternative Album of the Year at the Juno Awards of 2023, and was shortlisted for the 2023 Polaris Music Prize.

+In 2024 the band released their first new album recorded without Dallas Good, a collaboration with Rick White entitled Rick White and the Sadies.
+The album was longlisted for the 2025 Polaris Music Prize.
+White, a longtime friend of the band's, had previously recorded his own album of Sadies covers, Rick White Plays the Sadies, in 2022 following Dallas Good's death.

+In 2025 the band appeared on "Now That You're Gone", a tribute song to Dallas Good recorded by The Good Brothers.